-If you achieve NCQA Measure Certification, you are exempt from manual source code review for all certified measures by auditors during the HEDIS Compliance Audit or VBP4P Audit Compliance Review.
+If you achieve NCQA Measure Certification, you are exempt from manual source code review for all certified measures by auditors during the HEDIS Compliance Audit or AMP Audit Compliance Review.
 However, beginning in 2021, for MY 2021 reporting in 2022, organizations must use a certified vendor or certify their code through automated source code review (ASCR).
 Manual source code review will no longer be an option.
 Certified Auditors may review items that are not included in the scope of certification or not listed in a vendor’s certification report, including but not limited to:

 - Organization-to-vendor field mapping.